 This is your typical new hardware megamix of mini games to help you feel like you're getting playable content with the kit.
-There's Downhill Luge, Dangerball that's like squash using your head as a racquet, Into The Deep where you go virtual diving in a cage, The London Heist where you live like a gangster, and Scavengers Odyssey for spaceflight alien destruction.
+There's Downhill Luge, Dangerball, that's like Pong using your head as a bat, Into The Deep where you go virtual diving in a cage, The London Heist where you live like a gangster, and Scavengers Odyssey for spaceflight alien destruction.

 Ace Combat 7

 If there were ever a game that was perfect for virtual reality, it's Ace Combat 7.
 Imagine darting about in the clouds while actually sighting enemy fighter planes just as a real pilot would, by looking around your cockpit.
 This one could end up being a real neck workout.

 This game was developed by a division at Ubisoft Montreal to work on all VR experiences available.
 It lets you take to the skies of Paris flying as an eagle.
 The result should be an immersive experience with some amazing views.